brunovanasse/brunovanasse.github.io/articles/README.md

 4 May 2011: **How Will Al-Qaeda Survive the Death of Osama Bin Laden?** Feature article at [DefenceIQ](https://www.defenceiq.com/air-land-and-sea-defence-services/articles/how-will-al-qaeda-survive-the-death-of-osama-bin-l). [[PDF](2011-05-03_Al-Qaeda_Bin_Laden_Defence-IQ.pdf)]

-27 Apr 2011: **‘Libyanistan’: 5 Strategy Lessons We Should Have Followed – And Still Aren’t.** Feature article at DefenceIQ.
+27 Apr 2011: **‘Libyanistan’: 5 Strategy Lessons We Should Have Followed – And Still Aren’t.** Feature article at [DefenceIQ](https://www.defenceiq.com/air-land-and-sea-defence-services/articles/libyafghanistan-5-strategies-we-should-have-follo). [[PDF](2011-04-26_Libyanistan_Defence-IQ.pdf)]

 27 Oct 2010: **“Strategies for the Afghan & Post-Afghan Battlefield”** – Webinar recorded for DefenceIQ (they titled it **“The Military Mind at War: A PSYOPS Commander’s Strategies for the Post-Afghan Battlefield”**).